 The buzzing dwindled.
 She rested a foot down.
 ‘Would you like a ride?
 I have a spare helmet.’

 He looked her over.
-A coat covered her torso, but a short skirt bared her already-soaked thighs, running with water into her knee-high boots.
+A coat covered her torso, but a short skirt bared already-soaked thighs, water running into knee-high boots.
 ‘Aren’t you a little underdressed for this weather?’

-He wanted to say no. But she had gone to so much effort.
-He sighed, and nodded.
-The corners of her mouth twitched up, flashing dimples.
+Thom wanted to say no. But…he sighed, and nodded.
+Her mouth twitched, flashing dimples.
 He took the helmet she offered, and clambered on.

 ‘Where do you live?’